torinrettig/Starplatinum87.github.io/_posts/2020-08-10-StarCraft-Pro-Scout.md

 ---
 layout: post
-title: StarCraft Pro Scout
+title: StarCraft Pro Scout - Supervised Classification
 ---

-## 1. Proposal

 eSports has become big business over the past couple of decades.
 Going from small Quake LAN tournaments in someone’s basement to arena events with thousands of spectators, streamed to tens of millions of viewers, with multi-million dollar prizes to be won. __StarCraft is the original eSport and continues to be popular, generating over $37 million in winnings for its pro players. __